smartinternz02/SPSGP-555-Predicting-Employee-Attrition-using-Random-Forest/README.md

 salary (Relative level of salary)<br>

 <h2>Approach</h2>
 We perform turnover analysis project by using Python’s Scikit-Learn library.
-We use Random Forest classifier for employee attrition and measure the accuracy of models that are built.
+We use Random Forest classifier for employee attrition and measure the accuracy of models that are built.Then we use Flask Frame Work with Machine Learning Model.
+In this section, we will be building a web application that is integrated into the model we built.
+A UI is provided for the uses where he has to enter the values for predictions.
+The enter values are given to the saved model and prediction is showcased on the UI.
+To build this flask application we should have basic knowledge of “HTML, CSS, Bootstrap, flask framework and python

 <h2>Acknowledgements</h2>
 Thanks to Kaggle for providing free access to the dataset